tamalsaha/voyager-http-cert/README.md

       name: kitecicom
 ```

+After editing, your Ingress should look similar to https://github.com/tamalsaha/voyager-http-cert/blob/master/ing-tls-acme.yaml

-Now wait several seconds for HAProxy to reconfigure.
+10. Now wait several seconds for HAProxy to reconfigure.
+If you check the configmap `voyager-test-ingress`, you should see a key `haproxy.cfg` with the value similar to https://github.com/tamalsaha/voyager-http-cert/blob/master/haproxy-ssl.cfg

 Now try the following commands:

 ```console
 $ curl -vv http://kiteci.com